gnugat/micro-framework-bundle/doc/02-compatibility.md

 ### Annotations

-`MicroFrameworkBundle` doesn't provide support for annotations, but by manually setting up we can still be compatible with bundles that use this configuration format:
+`MicroFrameworkBundle` doesn't provide support for annotations, but by manually setting it up bundles that use this configuration format can be used:

 1. register an implementation of `Doctrine\Common\Annotations\Reader` as a service named `annotation_reader`
 2. register `AnnotationLoader` for the related components (e.g. Validator, Routing, Serializer, etc)